Flores East Nusa Tenggara, Indonesia Travel Guide

 Flores has a number of airports serving different regions, with Komodo Airport for it is the main gateway for most tourists.

-From Komodo Airport (LBJ), taxis or ride-ride-sharing apps like Gojek and Grab transport you into town.
-Numerous lodgings offer pick-up services.
+From Komodo Airport (LBJ), taxis or ride-hailing apps like Gojek and Grab transport you to the town center.
+Many accommodations offer pick-up services.

-For Maumere, Ende, Bajawa, or Ruteng airports, taxis or pre-arranged hotel transfers are generally the main options.
+For Maumere, Ende, Bajawa, or Ruteng airports, taxis or arranged-in-advance-arranged hotel transfers are generally the main options.
 Public transport is very limited.

 Komodo Airport (LBJ) is modern with basic cafes, souvenir shops, and ATMs.
 Smaller Flores airports offer very few amenities.